DavidArmstrong/SAMDTelescopeController/README.md

  - TC4_0diagnostics : Arduino sketch designed to be used as a precursor sketch to TC4_0.
 It's purpose is to help make sure all the needed software libraries are installed, and that the associated required hardware is present and working.
 (Completed)
  - TC4_0 : Arduino SAMD51 processor based Telescope Controller 4.00.00 sketch, that is the Telescope Controller program itself.
 (Still under development)

+ Most of these have their own Readme file, and should be referenced in the order listed above, as each has information relevant to documents that follow them in the list.

+ Here is a diagram of how the various hardware components relate to each other:

  ![image](./docs/TelescopeController4_0.drawio.png)

  <object data="Arduino_Telescope_Interface/Telescope_Interface_shield.pdf" type="application/pdf" width="700px" height="700px">